gmjelle/wandererjs/README.md

 Currently, the only onboarding UI element that Wanderer.js is able to create are tooltips, and it does that very well (IMHO).
 In the future I plan on adding:

-1. Modals (For the introduction to the tour)
+1. Modals (For the introduction to the trip)
 2. Hotspots (As indicators for where to click)

 # Installation